cap-js/docs/guides/databases-postgres.md

 You can also use [Liquibase](https://www.liquibase.org/) to control when, where, and how database changes are deployed.
 As Liquibase allows to define database changes [in an SQL file](https://docs.liquibase.com/change-types/sql-file.html), you can easily leverage `cds deploy` to generate DDL scripts to be used by Liquibase.

-Add a Maven dependency to Liquibase:
+Add a Maven dependency to Liquibase in `srv/pom.xml`:

 ```xml
 <dependency>